WouterJN/HomeAssistant-Lights-App/README.md

   <img src="/img/img3.png" width="400" />
 </p>

+## Recent improvements

+- Coordinator refreshes now ask the controller for light and mode status only when Home Assistant is waiting on state, mode, or brightness data.
+This trims unnecessary BLE chatter that could cause momentary flickers during routine polling.
+- When the Bluetooth link drops, state, mode, and brightness are marked as pending so the next reconnect performs a one-time resync.
+Entities recover their values without the rapid-fire polling writes that might trigger flashes.

 ## Have a comment or a suggestion?

 Please [open a new issue](https://github.com/JurajNyiri/HomeAssistant-Lights-App/issues/new/choose), or discuss on [Home Assistant: Community Forum](https://community.home-assistant.io/t/custom-component-lights-app-bluetooth-outside-christmas-lights/654770).